qian256/HoloLensARToolKit/README.md

 The current implementation uses .NET [Task-based Asynchronous Pattern](https://msdn.microsoft.com/en-us/library/hh873177(v=vs.141).aspx) widely, to parallelize video capture, tracking, and Unity rendering.
 The dependency between each module is loosened.
 HoloLensARToolKit v0.2 is able to achieve: **rendering at 45-60 fps, video capture at 30 fps, and tracking at 25-30 fps** performance.

 In addition, matrix code mismatch issue is fixed, and coordinate system representation is more consistent.

+Credit to [Daniel Anderson](https://github.com/DanAndersen): IL2CPP scripting backend is now supported.
+HoloLens locatable camera pose is integrated to make the tracking more stable.

 ## Example